Admin-Script/specification/index.md

 `.` - Return the attribute of a value.

-None of the builtin types have no attributes hence this is only applicable for custom types.
+None of the built-in types have any attributes hence this is only applicable for custom types.
 See `7.1` for more details.

 ## 4.9 Inline Error handling